Court: Some employers can refuse to offer free birth control

 WASHINGTON (AP) — The Supreme Court ruled broadly Wednesday in favor of the religious rights of employers in two cases that could leave more than 70,000 women without free contraception and tens of thousands of people with no way to sue for job discrimination.

-In both cases the court ruled 7-2, with both liberal and conservative justices ruling in favor of the Trump administration and religious employers.
+In both cases the court ruled 7-2, with two liberal justices joining conservatives in favor of the Trump administration and religious employers.

 The ruling is a significant election-year win for President Donald Trump, who counts on heavy support from evangelicals and other Christian groups for votes and policy backing.
 It was also good news for the administration, which in recent weeks has seen headline-making Supreme Court decisions go against its positions.

-In one, the courtrejected Trump’s effort to end legal protections for 650,000 young immigrants.
+In one of those earlier cases, the court rejected Trump’s effort to end legal protections for 650,000 young immigrants.
 In another, the justices said a landmark civil rights law protects gay, lesbian and transgender people from discrimination in employment.

+In its second big ruling on Wednesday, the court sided with two Catholic schools in California in a decision underscoring that certain employees of religious schools can’t sue for employment discrimination.

+Lay teachers whose contracts had not been renewed had sued their schools.
+But Justice Samuel Alito wrote in his majority opinion: “When a school with a religious mission entrusts a teacher with the responsibility of educating and forming students in the faith, judicial intervention into disputes between the school and the teacher threatens the school’s independence in a way that the First Amendment does not allow.”

-On Wednesday, White House spokeswoman Kayleigh McEnany joined conservative groups in cheering the court’s contraception decision.
+The court’s birth-control decision was cheered by conservative groups, and White House spokeswoman Kayleigh McEnany joined in.
 “Today’s Supreme Court ruling is a big win for religious freedom and freedom of conscience,” she said in a statement.

-Liberal groups and Democrats, including House Speaker Nancy Pelosi, decried the decision, which she called a “fundamental misreading” of the healthcare law.
+Liberal groups and Democrats, including House Speaker Nancy Pelosi, decried the decision, which she called a “fundamental misreading” of the health care law.
+Presumptive Democratic presidential nominee Joe Biden said the decision will make it “easier for the Trump-Pence Administration to continue to strip health care from women.”

-The Trump administration is still seeking to overturn the Affordable Care Act in its entirety.
+The Trump administration is still seeking to overturn Obama’s Affordable Care Act in its entirety.
 It has joined Texas and other Republican-led states in calling on the justices to do just that.
-That case is scheduled to be argued in the court term that begins in October.
+The case is scheduled to be argued in the court term that begins in October.

-Justice Clarence Thomas, writing for the majority of the court, said in Wednesday’s decision that the administration had the authority to make the changes and followed appropriate procedures in doing so.
+Justice Clarence Thomas, writing for the majority of the court, said in Wednesday’s decision that the administration has the authority to make its birth-control coverage changes and followed appropriate procedures in doing so.

-The government had previously estimated that the rule changes would cause between 70,000 women and 126,000 women to lose contraception coverage in one year.
+The government has estimated that the rule changes would cause between 70,000 women and 126,000 women to lose contraception coverage in one year.

 Justice Ruth Bader Ginsburg cited those numbers in dissenting.